Polaris Inc. (NYSE:PII) Shares Sold by Dimensional Fund Advisors LP

-Dimensional Fund Advisors LP cut its position in shares of Polaris Inc. (NYSE:PII – Get Rating) by 2.2% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Dimensional Fund Advisors LP reduced its holdings in Polaris Inc. (NYSE:PII – Get Rating) by 2.2% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 652,003 shares of the company’s stock after selling 14,938 shares during the quarter.
-Dimensional Fund Advisors LP’s holdings in Polaris were worth $62,372,000 at the end of the most recent quarter.
+Dimensional Fund Advisors LP’s holdings in Polaris were worth $62,372,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-CX Institutional acquired a new stake in Polaris during the second quarter worth about $27,000.
-Quadrant Capital Group LLC increased its stake in Polaris by 47.8% during the second quarter.
-Quadrant Capital Group LLC now owns 306 shares of the company’s stock worth $30,000 after acquiring an additional 99 shares during the last quarter.
-Private Trust Co.
-NA acquired a new stake in Polaris during the second quarter worth about $37,000.
-Spire Wealth Management increased its stake in Polaris by 137.6% during the third quarter.
-Spire Wealth Management now owns 430 shares of the company’s stock worth $41,000 after acquiring an additional 249 shares during the last quarter.
-Finally, Brown Brothers Harriman & Co. acquired a new stake in Polaris during the first quarter worth about $47,000.
+Several other institutional investors have also recently added to or reduced their stakes in PII.
+Capital World Investors increased its stake in Polaris by 33.2% in the first quarter.
+Capital World Investors now owns 3,698,573 shares of the company’s stock valued at $389,534,000 after purchasing an additional 922,101 shares during the last quarter.
+State Street Corp increased its stake in Polaris by 14.8% in the first quarter.
+State Street Corp now owns 4,136,582 shares of the company’s stock valued at $435,665,000 after purchasing an additional 532,947 shares during the last quarter.
+Royal London Asset Management Ltd. acquired a new position in Polaris in the first quarter valued at $19,887,000.
+First Trust Advisors LP increased its stake in Polaris by 39.5% in the first quarter.
+First Trust Advisors LP now owns 322,336 shares of the company’s stock valued at $33,948,000 after purchasing an additional 91,256 shares during the last quarter.
+Finally, Boston Partners increased its stake in Polaris by 3.0% in the third quarter.
+Boston Partners now owns 2,646,911 shares of the company’s stock valued at $253,221,000 after purchasing an additional 76,223 shares during the last quarter.
 86.57% of the stock is currently owned by institutional investors and hedge funds.

 Polaris Trading Down 1.4 %